antje12/10-Master/README.md

 # 10-Master
 Master Thesis Project
+There are 4 ways of running this project, as described below:

 --------------------------------------------------

-## Local Docker Run With Local Images
+## 1. Local Docker Run With Local Images
 Install Docker Desktop

 Setup environment: